mswieboda/stockster/README.md

 In order to perform API requests you'll need to add a Rails config file with IEX public and secret key info

+https://iexcloud.io/ - You can sign up with IEX and choose "free to start" to get API keys

 ```
 # config/iex.yml